Frequently Asked Questions

 - HOW MANY HOURS OF TRAINING DO I NEED BEFORE GETTING A PRIVATE PILOT LICENSE?
 The Federal Aviation Administration requires that you have a minimum of 40 hours total flight time with 20 of those hours being with a Certified Flight Instructor.
 This of course is a minimum and each individual learns at a different pace.
 The national average for a person to get a private pilot's certificate is 65 hours.
 That is about our average, too, but we have seen folks earn their rating at barely 40 hours or much over 65.
 A lot depends on the student.
 You will be signed off when you are ready but that isn't always at the minimum hours.

 - HOW LONG WILL IT TAKE?
 It depends on how often you take lessons.
-Some people can do it in as little as 2 months, while others may take 12 months or more.
-The average is 5 months.
+Some people can do it in as little as two months, while others may take 12 months or more.
+The average is about six months.

 - HOW MUCH WILL IT COST?
 It depends on how quickly you learn.
-With everything included from ground zero to your certificate, it costs anywhere between $12,000 and $15,000.
-Most lessons run between 1 – 1.5 hours long so depending on the aircraft that you are flying, it will be between $200-$300 a lesson.
+With everything included from ground zero to your certificate, it costs anywhere between $15,000-$18,000.
+Most lessons run between 1.3 – 1.7 hours long so depending on the aircraft that you are flying, it will be between $350-$400 a lesson.
 You don't pay this amount up front.
 You pay as you learn.
 You need just $250 to start your training which is the cost of the Discovery Flight.
-Some lessons, such as long trips to distant airports, may cost several hundred dollars.
+Some lessons, such as long trips to distant airports, may cost more than the average.
 The bottom line is you pay as you go.
 Great Basin Aviation offers block rate purchase incentives, which save students hundreds of dollars.

 - WHEN WILL I SOLO?
 You will solo after you pass a third-class medical, a pre-solo written exam, and your instructor and you are confident that you are able to fly safely by yourself.
-On the average this happens after 16 hours of flight training.
+On the average this happens after about 20 hours of flight training.
 The requirements for solo can be found here.

 - WHAT ARE THE MINIMUM AGE REQUIREMENTS?
 The FAA states that an applicant for a student-pilot certificate must be at least 14 years old for the operation of a glider or balloon and 16 years old for other categories of aircraft.
 Some teenagers solo an airplane on their 16th birthday.
 For licensing, the minimum age for a private pilot certificate is 16 for balloons and gliders, and 17 for powered flight.